-19-24 Months
+14-24 Months

-toucans
+JR. toucans

 Welcome to Toucans!
 As your little one's independence grows, so does their interactions with peers and teachers.
 Teachers guide children through new communication skills as children begin to play alongside classmates.

-Children transition into our Toucans classroom around 14 months, as they begin walking independently.
+Children transition into our Jr. Toucans classroom around 14 months, as they begin walking independently.
 Toucan teachers support your child’s growing communication skills and encourage them to start meeting some of their basic needs on their own.
 Toddlers at this stage also enjoy exploring their environment through sensory play and are beginning to engage more with their peers, building important early social skills.

 LEARNING